gustavomdsantos/grub-2-efi-lvm-fixer/README.md

 ## Contributing

-Do you want to contribute to this simple project?
+Do you want to contribute to this project?
 You can Fork this repository, make commits and later, make a Pull Request.
 You can report a bug or suggest anything in Issues section too.

 Licenced with GNU GPL 3.0 @2021 Gustavo Moraes.